-Dr. Yagoda of New York/NYC/Manhattan is the medical director of The Brooklyn Youth Chorus Academy (BYCA), which in conjunction with NYU Steinhardt’s Department of Music and Performing Arts Professions, offers programs in Vocal Performance and Music Education, focusing on the Cross-Choral TrainingSM technique.
-Cross-Choral TrainingSM is BYCA’s holistic approach to building vocal musicians who are capable of responding to the musical and expressive demands of diverse repertoire.
+Dr. Yagoda of New York/NYC/Manhattan is the medical director of The Brooklyn Youth Chorus (BYC), which in conjunction with NYU Steinhardt’s Department of Music and Performing Arts Professions, offers programs in Vocal Performance and Music Education, focusing on the Cross-Choral TrainingSM technique.
+Cross-Choral TrainingSM is BYC’s holistic approach to building vocal musicians who are capable of responding to the musical and expressive demands of diverse repertoire.
 It is both functional voice training, based upon voice science and health, and a comprehensive approach to teaching sight-reading and other musicianship skills.
 It affects vocal changes at the physiological level, enabling singers to intentionally perform a variety of coordinated adjustments and vowel sound qualities.
 By focusing on free function, singers learn to sing in the healthiest sounds possible in a wide variety of styles.

-For the past 14 years, the GRAMMY® Award-winning Brooklyn Youth Chorus Academy has prepared hundreds of children to perform with symphony orchestras and recording artists to great acclaim.
-Through its Cross-Choral TrainingSM program, BYCA singers consistently demonstrate that all children can reach the highest levels of artistic achievement in a wide range of music.
+For the past 14 years, the GRAMMY® Award-winning Brooklyn Youth Chorus has prepared hundreds of children to perform with symphony orchestras and recording artists to great acclaim.
+Through its Cross-Choral TrainingSM program, BYC singers consistently demonstrate that all children can reach the highest levels of artistic achievement in a wide range of music.